 A reverse mortgage is a special type of home loan that lets a homeowner convert a portion of the equity in his or her home into cash, that’s basically the answer to what is a reverse mortgage.
 The equity built up over years of home mortgage payments can be paid to you.
 But unlike a traditional home equity loan or second mortgage, no repayment is required (homeowners must keep property taxes, insurance and HOA dues paid current and must maintain the home as their primary residence) until the borrower(s) no longer use the home as their principal residence.
-HUD’s reverse mortgage provides these benefits, and it is federally-insured as well (Open Mortgage, LLC and its DBAs are not acting on behalf of or at the direction of HUD/FHA or the federal government.)
+HUD’s reverse mortgage provides these benefits, and it is federally-insured as well (Mutual of Omaha Reverse does not act on behalf of or at the direction of HUD/FHA or the federal government.)

 What’s the difference between a reverse mortgage and a bank home equity loan?

 With a traditional second mortgage, or a home equity line of credit, you must have sufficient income versus debt ratio to qualify for the loan, and you are required to make monthly mortgage payments.
 The reverse mortgage is different in that it pays you, and is available regardless of your current income.
 The amount you can borrow depends on your age, the current interest rate, and the appraised value of your home or FHA’s mortgage limits for your area, whichever is less.
 Generally, the more valuable your home is, the older you are, the lower the interest, the more you can borrow.
 You don’t make payments, because the loan is not due as long as the house is your principal residence.
-Like all homeowners, you still are required to pay your property taxes, home owner’s insurance & HOA dues must remain current as well as other conventional payments like utilities, but with an FHA-insured (Open Mortgage, LLC and its DBAs are not acting on behalf of or at the direction of HUD/FHA or the federal government) HUD Reverse Mortgage, you cannot be foreclosed or forced to vacate your house because you “missed your mortgage payment.”
+Like all homeowners, you still are required to pay your property taxes, home owner’s insurance & HOA dues must remain current as well as other conventional payments like utilities, but with an FHA-insured (Mutual of Omaha Reverse does not act on behalf of or at the direction of HUD/FHA or the federal government) HUD reverse mortgage, you cannot be foreclosed or forced to vacate your house because you “missed your mortgage payment.”

 Can the lender take my home away if I outlive the loan?